A Vocabulary of Digital Do It Yourself

 On D2.
 According to D1, the vocabulary only includes entries relevant to decision makers on DiDIY.
 Definitions of concepts and instructions on how to do something yourself, e.g., in gardening, cooking, electronics, etc, are outside the scope of this vocabulary.

 On D3.
 According to D1, the vocabulary is for human decision makers, not computers, and then it is written in natural language.
-Some basic terminological rules (see the section "A note on terminology" below) are however fulfilled whenever possible in order to build a concept system, and finally on ontology, out of this vocabulary.
+Some basic terminological rules (see the section “A note on terminology: how this vocabulary is structured” below) are however fulfilled whenever possible in order to build a concept system, and finally on ontology, out of this vocabulary.

 Two further decisions related to D3 are still to be made:

-A vocabulary is a collection of terminological entries, each including a designation, in the form of one or more terms (the first one being the preferred term, and all other ones -- if any -- are the admitted terms: in this vocabulary we do not distinguish between preferred and admitted terms), and a definition, possibly together with notes and examples.
-Each entry of a vocabulary defines a concept, where indeed a definition is the representation of a concept by a descriptive statement which serves to differentiate it from related concepts (excerpted and adapted from (ISO 1087-1:2000, Terminology work "” Vocabulary "” Part 1: Theory and application)).
+A vocabulary is a collection of terminological entries, each including a designation, in the form of one or more terms (the first one being the preferred term, and all other ones – if any – are the admitted terms: for the sake of simplicity in this Vocabulary we do not distinguish between preferred and admitted terms), and a definition, possibly together with notes and examples.
+Each entry of a vocabulary defines a concept, where indeed a definition is the representation of a concept by a descriptive statement which serves to differentiate it from related concepts (excerpted and adapted from (ISO 1087-1:2000)).

 While there are a few types of definitions, intensional definitions are the preferred ones and should be used whenever possible as they most clearly reveal the characteristics of a concept within a concept system.
-An intensional definition has a well-defined structure: it specifies the superordinate concept immediately above the concept under definition, followed by the delimiting characteristic(s) (excerpted and adapted from (ISO 704:2009, Terminology work "” Principles and methods)).
+An intensional definition has a well-defined structure: it specifies the superordinate concept immediately above the concept under definition, followed by the delimiting characteristic(s) (excerpted and adapted from (ISO 704:2009)).

 Take the following minimal example: